kousu/modex/wiki/Platforms-and-APIs.md

 * [Boilerplate](http://html5boilerplate.com/)
 * [Bootstrap](http://getbootstrap.com/)

+* [Polymer](http://www.polymer-project.org/), a javascript hack + project that **adds new HTML tags** like "<google-map>" and "<chart>", with extensibility in mind.
+This finally adds includes to HTML5, and it does it targetting all the modern power of the modern DOM.

 ## Visualization

 * [Vispy](http://vispy.org/) (_not a frontend possibility, but targetted at real-time big-data and interactivity, so good to keep in mind_)